ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 WARNING!
 Driver is untested and implemented as a reply to comments and input received from other home automation enthusiasts.
 So there is a lot of guesswork involved, and no guarantees that this will work!

 It seems like window blinds are popular tuya applications.
 I have added an experimental driver based on feedback from you guys.
 Test it and let me know if it works.

+## tuya Generic RGBW Driver

+By popular demand I have added a tuya driver for a RGBW light bulb.
+The driver has been developed and tested on a Ledvance CLASSIC A 60 E27 bulb.

+A big thank you to Kenneths Teknik for posting this on the home-assistant forum on how to get the secret key for Ledvance products: https://community.home-assistant.io/t/ledvance-integration-this-is-how-to-do-it-as-per-08-22/449783